Davidcode2/blog/posts/psychology_of_money.md

 ## Never enough

 Try to keep the goalposts from moving.
-If you allow lifestyle creep to take over, your not going to be more happy for it.
+If you allow lifestyle creep to take over, you're not going to be more happy for it.
 At some point we set ourselves a goal and think we’ll be good when we reach that.
 Don’t fall into the trap of reaching for ever more.
 Enough is really enough.
 Cover your basic needs and maybe some extra.
 But do you really need a sports car and a home with more